Great place to learn about banking from the ground up

 “Take it a little easy.
 It’s not important to have your career crystal-clear and charted out.
 On the contrary: Take opportunities as they come but be cognizant of what energises you and not only what others think is important.
 Trust your instincts and don’t be afraid to try something new.

-“If you want to work for a bank, Operations is a great place.
+“If you want to work for a bank, Business Services is a great place.
 Here you get insight into the bank’s entire customer deliver and all its business processes.”